 What's to be done about police murders of unarmed black men and women?
 It doesn't seem like this problem will ever go away.
 In addition to this being wrong and unfair, it's costly to taxpayers.
 Many cities are paying out so much in settlements that it's impacting their ability to provide services to their citizens.

 Here's a market-based solution.
 Require that all police officers carry liability insurance just as you do for driving your car.
 They can't work in law enforcement without it.
-If they murder someone, are sued, and a court awards damages, their insurance is either cancelled or premiums increase.
+If they murder someone, are sued, and a court awards damages, their insurance is either canceled or premiums increase.
 They can't escape this by moving to another city and continuing to terrorize the public.

 The liability insurance in no way prevents officers from being charged with crimes, of course.